List of SAARC summits: 5th summit MDV Maldives

-Sixth summit 6th SRI Sri Lanka
+6th summit SRI Sri Lanka

-The sixth summit was held in Colombo, Sri Lanka on 21 December 1991 and was attended by the prime ministers of Bangladesh, India, Nepal and Pakistan, the presidents of the Maldives and Sri Lanka, and the king of Bhutan.That was the year of shelter.
+The sixth summit was held in Colombo, Sri Lanka on 21 December 1991 and was attended by the prime ministers of Bangladesh, India, Nepal and Pakistan, the presidents of the Maldives and Sri Lanka, and the king of Bhutan.

-Seventh summit 7th BAN Bangladesh
+7th summit BAN Bangladesh

-The seventh summit was held in Dhaka, on 10–11 April 1993 but was postponed and was attended by the presidents of the Maldives and Sri Lanka, the prime ministers of Bangladesh, India, Nepal and Pakistan, and the king of Bhutan in 1993.
+The seventh summit was held in Dhaka, on 10–11 April 1993 and attended by the presidents of the Maldives and Sri Lanka, the prime ministers of Bangladesh, India, Nepal and Pakistan, and the king of Bhutan.
+It was originally scheduled for 1992.

-Eighth summit 8th IND India
+8th summit IND India

 The eighth summit was held in New Delhi, on 2–4 May 1995, and was attended by the presidents of the Maldives, Pakistan and Sri Lanka, the prime ministers of Bangladesh, India and Nepal, and the king of Bhutan.
+It was originally scheduled for 1994.

-Ninth summit 9th MDV Maldives
+9th summit MDV Maldives

 The ninth summit was held in Malé, on 12–14 May 1997, and was attended by the presidents of the Maldives and Sri Lanka, the prime ministers of Bangladesh, India, Nepal and Pakistan, and the king of Bhutan.

-Tenth summit 10th SRI Sri Lanka
+10th summit SRI Sri Lanka

-The tenth summit was held in Colombo, on 29–31 July 1998, and was attended by the presidents of the Maldives and Sri Lanka and the prime ministers of Bangladesh, Bhutan, India, Nepal and Pakistan.SAARC countries stressed for eradicating poverty and promoting joint collaboration.
+The tenth summit was held in Colombo, on 29–31 July 1998, and was attended by the presidents of the Maldives and Sri Lanka and the prime ministers of Bangladesh, Bhutan, India, Nepal and Pakistan.
+SAARC countries stressed the need to eradicate poverty and promote joint collaboration.

-Eleventh summit 11th NEP Nepal
+11th summit NEP Nepal

 The eleventh summit was held in Kathmandu, on 4–6 January 2002, and was attended by the presidents of the Maldives, Pakistan and Sri Lanka and the prime ministers of Bangladesh, Bhutan, India and Nepal.